 Red Puckett: Well, not usually.
 But I was thinking about what you told me earlier - about the Muffin Man.
 I need to protect Granny's recipes from that bandit's evil plan.
 They're gonna shut down everyone in the forest if we're not careful.

-Because the Wolf's radar gets static, all he hears is:
+- Because the Wolf's radar gets static, all he hears is:

 Boingo: Hey, you deliver up this far?

 Red Puckett: [unintelligble due to static] But I was thinking of [static] the Muffin Man [static] Granny's recipes [static] an evil plan [static] to shut down everyone in the forest.

 The Wolf: [lowers his radar gun and turns it off] I knew it

 - Mood-Swinger: Boingo the rabbit.
 Apparently, the producers couldn't decide whether "Verge of Tears" or "Maniacal Cackling" was better, so they used both, to comedic effect.

 Red Puckett: Grandma, I can read.
 It says "Battle of the Iron Cage Gladiators." (cue black-and-white photos of Granny in a cage match)

 - At the end of "Be Prepared", we go from Japeth's wacky song while being chased by an avalanche to the mine cart being launched airborne.
 After Red turns her cloak into an improvised parachute, she comes out of the clouds as dramatic music plays in the background.
 The mood turns comedic when we see Japeth fly past Red, playing his banjo and flying with a set of helicopter horns and saying "I WAS PREPARED!" before lifting up and away.

 - Arguably, some Mood Dissonance when the Wolf and Twitchy accidentally ignite all the dynamite in their mine cart.

-Motive Equals Conclusive Evidence: Defied.
+- Motive Equals Conclusive Evidence: Defied.
 While the police interrogators latch onto the ideas that all the suspects present had possible ulterior motives, all of them are cleared of being the Goody Bandit.
 Flippers tells the police that he has to go through procedures before booking anyone, and tells Red that they don't arrest people for being creepy.